HomerDilpleu/MiniGameEngineJS/README.md

 ```

 Other interesting attributes of a sprite are:
-* width and height to define the original size of the image and the collision box
+* width and height to define the collision box
 * scaleX and scaleY to resize the sprite
 * isVisible to hide or show the sprite
 * isTouched and isCliked to detect interactions with the mouse